-Most broadcasters including the free to air broadcasters, ABC, SBS and the satellite commercials, allow access to their service by issuing smart cards.
+Most broadcasters, including the free-to-air broadcasters, ABC, SBS and the satellite commercials, allow access to their service by issuing smart cards.

-- Conditional Access cards are with us to stay so let's get used to it.
+- Conditional access cards are with us to stay so let's get used to it.

-- Free to air commercial broadcasters have their patch to protect- for many reasons including copyright and licence provisions.
+- Free-to-air commercial broadcasters have their patch to protect for many reasons, including copyright and licence provisions.
 These guys now rigorously enforce their application for access.

-- Videosat now has a subscription Customer Care plan to support you and to look after the nuts and bolts of these issues.
+- Videosat now has a subscription customer care plan to support you and to look after the nuts and bolts of these issues.

 - Broadcasters cycle codes regularly, mostly monthly, but some more often.

 All services do not come up at the same time.
-Optus now takes 8 hours to cycle so if you are wanting that special program, make sure your have been locked on to satellite and receiving programming prior to the big event.
-If you re an infrequent viewer of your satellite, turn it on the day before you need to view.
+Optus can take up to 8 hours or so to cycle so, if you are wanting that special program, make sure you have been locked on to satellite and receiving programming prior to the big event.
+If you're an infrequent viewer of your satellite, turn it on the day before you need to view omega fake watches.

-All Videosat equipment uses proper Optus cards with full after sales service.
+All Videosat equipment uses proper Optus cards with full after-sales service.
 Videosat has always used authorised Optus cards and arranged authorisation prior to delivery.
 Each card is clearly serial numbered.

 Optus Smart Card Information